Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ON a.AlbumID = c.AlbumID;
 ```

-Inner Joins are both __commutative__ and __associative__ - the order in which you write or group them does not matter in terms of the end result.
 In terms of the execution plan, there may be some optimal ordering.
 However, the _query optimizer_ will figure that out for you.
 {: .notice--warning}